thisisevilevil/evilevil365/_drafts/2024-06-20-ForceWindows11-Upgrade-UnsupportedHardware.md

 What if I told you there is an alternative path for old and unsupported hardware, for those with empty wallets?
 And just to be clear, before I continue this blog post, I highly discourage this path, it's the aboslute worst option of them all.
 Or well.. the worst option of them all is to do nothing, because then you won't get any patches come October next year.

 There are companies out there that really needs this information, to take an informed decision about how to continue, as they might not be in a financial position to replace their aging hardware, or purchase ESU licenses.
 And as you all know, to take an informed decision, you need all the information required to make that informed decision regarding how to proceed.

+This blog will outline how you can use the consumer tool known as [Windows 11 Update Assistant](https://www.microsoft.com/software-download/windows11) along with some registry keys to override the Windows 11 hardware requirements set by Microsoft.
+I'm also aware you can just download the ISO of Windows 11, package it as a Win32 app then run setup.exe silently in system context, but you have to package the full ISO contents in the Win32 app, which can be super clunky due to the large package size but still viable in some scenarios.
+The good thing about the Windows 11 Update Assistant is that it's very lightweight, the file is only around 4mb in size.

+Let's get into it :)

 **Disclaimer: This solution will be presented as-is, without any warranties.
 Be aware that Microsoft might choose to make changes on how to bypass the Windows 11 requirements, and the workarounds I present here might also stop working.
 No support will be provided by the hardware vendor or by Microsoft for this scenario.
 The best option is to replace unsupported hardware with supported hardware, where possible.
 Also find the official risks as outlined by Microsoft [here](https://support.microsoft.com/en-us/windows/installing-windows-11-on-devices-that-don-t-meet-minimum-system-requirements-0b2dc4a2-5933-4ad4-9c09-ef0a331518f1).**